cawel/notes-binder/en/food/recipes/no_knead_bread.md

 * 3 cups all-purpose or bread flour, more for dusting
 * ¼ teaspoon instant yeast
 * 1¼ teaspoons salt
-* Cornmeal or wheat bran as needed.
+* Cornmeal or wheat bran as needed
+* 1 5/8 cups water

 1. In a large bowl combine flour, yeast and salt.
 Add 1 5/8 cups water, and stir until blended; dough will be shaggy and sticky.
 Cover bowl with plastic wrap.
 Let dough rest at least 12 hours, preferably about 18, at warm room temperature, about 70 degrees.